input-output-hk/innovation-cavefish/cavefish-server/cavefish/server/README.md

 Cavefish server, http server, is a sub-project of the [cavefish](../../cabal.project).

 ## Installing / Getting started
-> Using `nix` is most convinent way to install all dependencies.
-Non nix user, may refer to the [github action script][def] to build their developement environment
+> Using `nix` is the most convenient way to install all dependencies.
+Non nix user, may refer to the [github action script][def] to build their development environment.

-From cavefish-server folder:
+From the cavefish-server folder:
 ```shell
 nix develope
 ```